mortenn/RssManager/README.md

 Next, you need to copy config.default.php to config.php and edit it to input your own details.
 If you are going to work off of nyaa, you should only need to modify the database connection details and the TARGET.

+If you want error reports from the site, set $alertmail to your email address.

 TARGET is the destination folder where transmission should save your downloads. autoadd is wether or not the cron job should add torrents to transmission automatically.